 Then, meditate for a few minutes.
 This is a simple mindfulness practice that helps you let go of the clutter in your mind and focus on your breathing.
 It will bring you to the present moment and cause you to be calm and peaceful.

 One of the biggest ways to reduce anxiety is to focus on your breath.
 Learn about some deep breathing exercises and try a few.
 This can easily be your backup plan if you feel anxious later in the day.

-A workout in the beginning of the day, or a walk outside, can also be encouraging in many ways and help reduce anxiety.
+A workout at the beginning of the day, or a walk outside, can also be encouraging in many ways and help reduce anxiety.